 Cook chicken until tender in a 10-gallon (or larger) cast iron pot outdoors, over a hardwood fire.
 Use just enough water to cover the chicken as it simmers.
 When chicken is tender, remove it from pot and reserve broth.
 There should be about 4 gallons left after chicken is finished cooking.
 Bone, skin and dice chicken into bite-sized pieces.

 Place diced chicken, cream-style corn, tomatoes, vegetable juice, tomato juice, potatoes, onions, chili powder, and seasoning salt into the pot of reserved broth and heat over open fire stirring frequently to prevent scorching until potatoes are tender.
 Add sugar, then season with salt and pepper, to taste.
 Continue to simmer stew over fire pit until serving time.

-Recipe courtesy Mary and Charlie Charles
+Recipe courtesy of Mary and Charlie Charles